Hiring The Right IT People

 Utilizing latest technology for securing information

 Security is always a top concern for our organization and any company in today’s complex digital ecosystem.
 As a result, we take every step available to ensure we understand and utilize the latest technologies available to protect information and remain vigilant.
 The second area that comes to mind is attracting, training and retaining the most talented and experienced associates.
 The complexity involved in new marketing technology is extremely high.
 We need our engineering leaders and technical people trained and empowered to tackle this challenge.
-Even with high unemployment in the US, qualified IT people are in very short supply.

 Cloud, Mobile, Social and Software Defined Networks are a few technology trends that are rapidly becoming mainstream in solution offerings